VuokkoH/koronavirus-avoindata/README.md

 The health district polygons are based on [Statistics Finland municipality polygons](https://www.stat.fi/org/avoindata/paikkatietoaineistot/kuntapohjaiset_tilastointialueet.html) and a [list of health care districts by municipality from Kunta Liitto](https://www.kuntaliitto.fi/sosiaali-ja-terveysasiat/sairaanhoitopiirien-jasenkunnat).
 See the [Jupyter notebook](create_health_district_polygons.ipynb) for processing steps.
 Please use at your own discretion (no warranty that they are correct or up-to-date).

-This repository was built on top a repository from [the Helsingin Sanomat datadesk](https://github.com/HS-Datadesk/koronavirus-avoindata) which I spotted on [Twitter](https://twitter.com/EsaMakinen/status/1237007961853173761).
-Please note that the example COVID-19 dataset in this repository is outdated.

-# Copyright information for the COVID-19 data: MIT-lisenssi
+## Copyright information for the COVID-19 data: MIT-lisenssi

 Copyright 2020 Helsingin Sanomat